The Evangelists and the Four Living Creatures

 Their faces were like this: each of the four had a human face, and on the right the face of a lion, and on the left, the face of an ox, and each had the face of an eagle.Ezekiel 1:10

 St. Jerome connected Mark with the lion, Luke with the ox or calf, Matthew with the human, and John with the eagle.
-Other Church Fathers such as St. Augustine and St. Irenaeus assigned them differently, but St. Jerome’s order endured through the centuries.
+St. Augustine and St. Irenaeus, among other Fathers, assigned them differently, but St. Jerome’s order endured through the centuries.

 The next verse in Revelation describes the living creatures as winged, visionary, and prophetic:

 The four living creatures, each of them with six wings, were covered with eyes inside and out.
 Day and night they do not stop exclaiming: